shaku2011/bcil/README.md

 ```
 $ hcppipe_gqc
 ```
-, which generates control charts for many BQM across subjects and sites (or protocol).
+, which generates control charts for many BQM across subjects and sites (or protocols).

 Note that confidence levels in each chart are currently created by a conventional Shewhart's method based on assumptions of normality (ordinary metrics) or Poisson distribution (count data).
 Fully non-parametric method is under development for future release!